 We ran the XMMSAS task \texttt{ewavelet} to detect X-ray sources in the field.
-The resulting catalogue contains 11 sources in the soft band and 2 in the hard band.
+The resulting catalog contains 11 sources in the soft band and 2 in the hard band.
 The brightest source in the field is associated with the eclipsing binary star V* V1061 Cyg (RX J2107.3+5202).
 We extracted the spectrum of the source and fitted it in XSPEC.
-We found that the eclipsing binary exhibits a very soft spectrum, which appears better represented by a thermal model with $kT\sim0.8$ keV than with a PL.
+We find that the eclipsing binary exhibits a very soft spectrum, which appears better represented by a thermal model with $kT\sim0.8$ keV than with a PL.
 The total model flux of the source is $3.7\times10^{-13} \, \mathrm{erg\, cm^{-2} \, s^{-1}}$ (0.5-2 keV) and $2.0\times10^{-14} \, \mathrm{erg\, cm^{-2} \, s^{-1}}$ (2-7 keV).
 Assuming a thermal nature of the spectrum, this is an unlikely counterpart for the LHAASO source.
 The other sources in the field are substantially fainter than the fluxes reported here.

-In case the source is associated with leptonic emission from a supernova remnant or PWN, we would expect the corresponding X-ray source to be extended.
+If the source were associated with leptonic emission from a SNR or PWN, we would expect the corresponding X-ray source to be extended.
 We therefore attempted to place upper limits on the possible X-ray flux of an extended source with varying radius and centered on the LHAASO source position.
 To this end, we used the public code \texttt{pyproffit} \citep{eckert20} to extract the brightness profile of unresolved emission across the field.
-The NXB-subtracted, vignetting corrected profiles are consistent with a flat brightness distribution, which is compatible with the expected sky background emission made of a combination of the local hot bubble, the Galactic halo, and the cosmic X-ray background.
-In case the source is smaller than the \emph{XMM-Newton} FoV ($30'$ in diameter), we can use the measured count rates in the outer regions of the field to estimate the local sky background emission and set the maximum allowed number of source counts on top of the background.
-For aperture photometry performed in the Poisson regime, the signal-to-noise ratio is given by
+The NXB-subtracted, vignetting-corrected profiles are consistent with a flat brightness distribution, which is compatible with the expected sky background emission made of a combination of the local hot bubble, the Galactic halo, and the cosmic X-ray background.
+If the source is smaller than the \emph{XMM-Newton} FoV ($30'$ in diameter), we can use the measured count rates in the outer regions of the field to estimate the local sky background emission and set the maximum allowed number of source counts on top of the background.
+For aperture photometry performed in the Poisson regime, the S/N is given by

-with $N_{\rm src}$ the number of (background-subtracted) source counts and $N_{\rm bkg}$ the total number of background counts (sky background + NXB).
-A $2\sigma$ upper limit can thus be set by computing the number of source counts for which S/N=2, i.e.
+where $N_{\rm src}$ is the number of (background-subtracted) source counts and $N_{\rm bkg}$ is the total number of background counts (sky background + NXB).
+A $2\sigma$ upper limit can therefore be set by computing the number of source counts for which S/N=2, that is